Geospatial Analytics Ph.D. Program Handbook

 Scheduling the Written Exam

 Each doctoral student is required to take a preliminary examination, consisting of written and oral components, after they have completed the core curriculum.
 Prior to scheduling the written exam, the student should hold at least one full committee meeting.
-Written examinations should be completed before the beginning of the fifth semester of graduate study at the latest; we recommend that students schedule the written exam in the summer or fall of their second year.
+Written examinations should be completed by Fall Break of the fifth semester, usually the first week in October.
+We encourage students to take these exams earlier if possible, including in the summer.

 Format of the Written Exam